2021 is the YEAR OF SAINT JOSEPH!

 Monday through Friday from 11:30 a.m.

-Join us every weekday for rosary & mass live streamed on the Family Rosary Facebook.
+Join us live every weekday for rosary & mass.
+Streamed on Family Rosary Facebook.

 Every Friday from 3:00 to 4:00 p.m.

-Pray for your family and families around the world during Adoration of the Blessed Sacrament, all online at Family Rosary Facebook.
+Join us online and pray for your family and all families around the world during Adoration of the Blessed Sacrament.
+Streamed on Family Rosary Facebook.

 Monday through Friday from 3:00 to 4:00 p.m.